SamuelN-CyberSec/Using-Auxiliary-Modules-on-Metasploit-/README.md

 # Using-Auxiliary-Modules-on-Metasploit-
 Auxiliary Modules is use in task including threat detection, log analysis, network monitoring, and offensive testing to enhance system security.
 In this project I will demonstrate using Auxiliary Modules on Metasploit and also share checklist strategy against Auxiliary Modules scan.

-Objective
+# Objective
--Checklist of  strategies against Auxiliary Modules scan
+- Checklist of  strategies against Auxiliary Modules scan
 - Start Metasploit
 - Set target  host for Auxiliary Modules scan
 - Perform Auxiliary Modules scan for TCP